The Greatest Road in North America.

 For many riders on this 19-day journey through Mexico in 2017, this day, in particular, stands as the pinnacle of a spectacular trip.

-Late 2016, a plan was developed to take a group of US-based riders down to Mexico to participate in the 21st annual Motorrad Convención Internacional happening in Zacatecas.
-Immediately five of the ten slots were spoken for by the participants of the last Mexico trip through Chihuahua and Sonora.
+Late in 2016 we planned a group of US-based riders down to Mexico to participate in the 21st annual Motorrad Convención Internacional in Zacatecas.
+Immediately, five of the ten slots were spoken for by the participants of the last Mexico trip through Chihuahua and Sonora.
 This year, Riders from SoCal, Colorado and North Carolina all met in El Paso, TX to be a part of this special event.

-The journey took the group consisting of members of the South Coast BMW Riding Club, the BMW Motorcycle Club of Colorado, and the Brotherhood of Shanghai.
+The group consisted of members from the South Coast BMW Riding Club, the BMW Motorcycle Club of Colorado, and the Brotherhood of Shanghai.
 Several riders are also members of the GS Giants.

 The trip took us to amazing destinations including Chihuahua, Durango, Zacatecas, Queretaro, San Miguel de Allande, Guanajuato, Guadalajara, Puerto Vallarta, Mazatlan and Baja California.